DimaKav/dimakav.github.io/index.md

 ### Data Scientist

-I'm interested in analyzing data in a way that everyone can understand and helping organizations with machine learning and interactive data visualizations.
+I'm interested in analyzing data in a way that everyone can understand and helping organizations with machine learning and interactive visualizations.

 ### Projects